dhrunlauwers/teaching-challenge/lesson-material/introduction.md

 ### Common functions

 Once our data is stored in one of the two data structures, pandas has many different functions we can use to manipulate and summarize data.
 This not only includes operations on a single data structure, like adding, removing data and summarizing data, but also includes operations on multiple data structures to combine them.

+Some common operations include:
+- checking for outliers in your data, and deciding what to do with them (keep or remove)
+- filtering your dataset (AKA slicing) based on one or more conditions
+- adding new rows or columns by combining or splitting existing rows or columns

 For a complete list of all functions, see Pandas documentation in the references section below.